| ||Format||Pages||Price|| |

-1.1 This specification covers the requirements of a high octane number fuel suitable for spark-ignition engines to be utilized in ground vehicles that will require 100 research octane number (RON) minimum rated fuel.
+1.1 This specification covers the requirements of a high octane number test fuel suitable for spark-ignition engines to be utilized in ground vehicles that will require 100 research octane number (RON) minimum rated fuel.

 1.1.1 The fuels described by this specification are intended for developing technologies that lead to reduced vehicle energy consumption, such as higher compression ratio, higher power density, increased turbocharger boost pressure, smaller swept displacement volume, and operation at lower engine speeds.

-1.2 The fuels covered in this specification may contain oxygenates, such as alcohols and ethers, at up to 50 % by volume.
+1.2 The fuels covered in this specification may contain oxygenates, such as alcohols and ethers, up to 50 % by volume.
 This specification covers fuels that may contain both fossil and bio-derived components.

 1.2.1 Fuels containing methanol are not included in this specification.

-1.3 This specification provides a description of high RON fuel for automotive spark-ignition engines that are not currently in the marketplace but are being developed and require a defined standard test fuel.
+1.3 This specification provides a description of high RON test fuel for automotive spark-ignition engines that are not currently in the marketplace but are being developed and require a defined standard test fuel.
 The high RON fuel could become available in the marketplace if/when such engines are introduced in commerce.
 The specification is under continuous review, which can result in revisions based on changes in fuel, automotive requirements, or test methods, or a combination thereof.
 All users of this specification, therefore, should refer to the latest edition.

 Note 1: If there is any doubt as to the latest edition of Specification , contact ASTM International Headquarters.

 1.4 The values stated in SI units are the standard.